-What comes to mind when you think of disability and chronic illness?
-Media portrayals of disability tend to be homogenous and one-dimensional, focusing primarily on children & elderly folk, who happen to be white and framed only through the lens of pity or inspiration porn.
+What comes to mind when you think of disability & chronic illness?
+Media portrayals of disability tend to be homogenous and one-dimensional, focusing primarily on children & elderly folk who all happen to be white and framed either through the lens of pity or inspiration porn.

-Disabled And Here is a reclaiming of our depiction, featuring disabled BIPOC (Black, Indigenous, and additional people of color) with different diagnoses (or lack thereof), body sizes/types, sexual orientations, and gender identities who reside in the Pacific Northwest.
-This is disability representation from our own community, with group pictures shot for free stock photography usage as well as individual interviews accompanied by beautifully affirming portraiture.
+Disabled And Here is a reclaiming of our depiction, featuring disabled BIPOC with different diagnoses (or lack thereof), body sizes/types, sexual orientations, and gender identities who reside in the Pacific Northwest.
+This is disability representation from our own community.

-We’re also looking for sponsors, especially those interested in expanding Disabled And Here into a full series.
-If you’ve ever scoured the internet for stock photos of disability and a particular topic, you might consider commissioning a specific shot or even a future theme / round!Make a donation Sponsor
+We could use corporate (or individual) sponsors too — if you’ve ever scoured the internet for stock photos of disability and a particular topic, consider commissioning a specific shot or even a series!Make a donation Sponsor